KristiyanGeorgiev1996/CodeToQuality/05.Front-End-Test-Automation/02.Front-End-Test-Automation/04.Exercise-Selenium-WebDriver/READMe.md

 # 🖥️ Working with Web Elements and Number Calculator

-This repository contains solutions for interacting with various web elements using **Selenium WebDriver (C#)**.
+This tasks contains solutions for interacting with various web elements using **Selenium WebDriver (C#)**.
 It includes exercises with forms, tables, dropdown elements, and the "Number Calculator" application.

 ---